 The MHRA, Trading Standards and the TPD

 Here, we take a look at the role of the MHRA and Trading Standards (TS) in policing the e-cig market.
-Both authorities have a part to play in ensuring vape businesses are taking steps to comply with the rules of the TPD.
+Both authorities have a part to play in ensuring vape businesses are taking steps to comply with the TPD regulations.
 But their roles differ.

 The Role of MHRA